Powdery Mildew on Roses: How To Get Rid Of Mildew On Roses

 They may even begin to grow in a disfigured manner, to twist and to break.

-Dispose of these pruned off parts by placing them in a sealed plastic bag and putting them out with the trash.
+• Dispose of these pruned-off parts by placing them in a sealed plastic bag and putting them out with the trash.

-Don’t put foliage affected by powdery mildew into your compost heap because it will simply stay there, grow and reinfest your garden when you use the compost.
+• Don’t put foliage affected by powdery mildew into your compost heap.
+It will simply stay there on stems or dormant buds, growing and reinfesting your garden when you use the compost.

-The soil surrounding the plant should also be dug up and disposed of in sealed plastic bags.
+• The soil surrounding the plant should also be dug up and disposed of in sealed plastic bags.

-The remaining soil should be treated with an antifungal solution, and all new soil should be introduced.
+• The remaining soil should be treated with an antifungal solution, and all new soil should be introduced.

-Place a layer of mulch over the soil in the spring to cover any fungus spores on the surface of the soil.
+• Place a layer of mulch over the soil in the spring to cover any fungus spores on the surface of the soil.

-After removing affected plant tissue, spray liberally with a disease control fungicide such as:
+After removing affected plant tissue, spray liberally with a disease-control fungicide such as:

 Homemade Powdery Mildew Solutions